 Unfortunately for me, sometimes guests believe they are designated photographers for the day.
 The result, they will be in all the wrong places at all the wrong time repeatedly keeping me from doing my job.
 Having your guests darting around to take photos, videos, popping up into my frame for constant phone snaps inhibits me and prevents them from enjoying the moment as well.

-Start Time: I would like to also recommend setting your ceremony start time as late as possible to steer clear from the midday sun, especially in the summer months.
+START TIME: I would like to also recommend setting your ceremony start time as late as possible to steer clear from the midday sun, especially in the summer months.
 Not only will guests be more comfortable but you guys too!
 The bonus is much better pictures.
+I have examples times later on in this document.

 Family Photos: I normally do family photos right after the ceremony as everyone is there.
 A good idea is to have a think about who you will have for family photos, or even have a list (if you’re a list kinda person).
 This part of the day can take a bit of time rounding people up in an un-orderly fashion as some tend to disappear after the ceremony, which can chew up your location photos time.
 It’s a good idea to have one of your friends and/or family memeber(s) to help co-ordinate this with you on the day.
 That way if they are ordered we can get them done as quickly and neatly as possible.